Bringing together sharp minds and technological innovation, Taylor Wessing sits at the cutting-edge of law.

 Who should apply

-Regarding academic ability, we do look for AAB at A Level and a 2:1 in any degree disciple.
-If you do not meet the AAB requirement but are able to demonstrate strong academic performance elsewhere and have the motivation, skill set and attitude to succeed, please reach out to one of the team to discuss your application.
+Academically, we do look for AAB at A Level and a 2:1 in any degree disciple.
+If you do not meet the AAB requirement but are able to demonstrate strong academic performance elsewhere and have the motivation, skill set and attitude to succeed, please contact a member of our team to discuss your application.

-We want to recruit top talent for our relatively small intake, and we know that academics aren’t the only measure of success and appreciate diversity of experience.
+We want to recruit top talent for our relatively small intake.
+We recognise that academic achievement is not the only measure of success and value diversity of experience.
 We do not automatically reject applications based on academics and screen the whole application form before making a decision.
 We use Rare Recruitment Contextual Recruitment System to consider everyone's achievements in context.

-Therefore, we will review your performance across all areas of the form before making a decision, for example; interests and achievements, work experience, overall communication and answers to commercial and career-focused questions.
+Therefore, your performance will be reviewed across all sections of the application form before a decision is made, for example; interests and achievements, work experience, overall communication and answers to commercial and career-focused questions.

 SQE

-Ahead of commencing the course, you will meet with the Early Talent and Development team to learn more about the course and our expectations and be provided with support throughout the year long course.
+Ahead of commencing the course, you will meet with the Early Talent and Talent Development teams to learn more about the course and our expectations and be provided with support throughout the year long course.

 By completing the course and examinations ahead of your start date, you will be able to hit the ground running and gain your two years qualifying work experience through our training contract.